 Ingredients (Serves 6)

-1/2 pound (about 2-3 cups) of dried white corn, broken into tiny pieces
+1/2 pound (about 2-3 cups) of dried white hominy corn, broken into tiny pieces

 Sugar to taste

-If the idea of drinking "ash water" is just too much for you, skip the banana peel ash and do this: Buy 2 or 3 green plantains and slice off the peel with a knife.
+If the idea of drinking "ash water" is just too much for you, skip the banana peel ash and do this instead: buy 2 or 3 green plantains and slice off the peel with a knife.
 On the inside of the peel there is a thick, sort of stringy substance.
-Scrape it off with a fork or spoon into a bowl – all of it, as much as you can get without actually adding the green portion of the peeling.
+Scrape it off with a fork or spoon into a bowl – all of it, as much as you can get of the white substance without actually adding the green portion of the peeling.
 Add this to your pot of corn instead of the ash water.